 Extremely delicious alongside plantains and pikliz.

-Tasso cabrit, also known as goat meat, could have been adopted our West African culture or from the indigenous Taino culture.
+Tasso cabrit, also known as goat meat, could have been adopted from our West African culture or from the indigenous Taino culture.

 Fresh goat meat is highly recommended when making tassot cabrit.
 You first want to thoroughly wash the meat and removed all fats and blood vessels.
 Next season the meat with our renowned Haitian Epis recipe.